🍡 mochi

 routes,

-});The defaults are always included — additionalWatchPaths is purely additive.
-Paths that don’t exist on disk are silently skipped.
+Defaults are always included — additionalWatchPaths is additive.
+Paths that don’t exist on disk are skipped silently.

-Every filesystem change detected by the watcher is emitted on the mochiEvents bus as a file:change event.
-Use this to invalidate your own caches on edit without restarting the server:
+Every watcher event is re-emitted on mochiEvents as file:change.
+Use it to invalidate your own caches without restarting:

 import { mochiEvents } from 'mochi-framework';